-Historic Structure Assessment (HSA) grants are awarded for the sole purpose of preparing a report on the physical condition of a historic building or structure in accordance with a mandatory State Historical Fund assessment scope of work.
-HSAs must be prepared by an architect or a structural engineer working under the direct guidance of an architect.
+Historic Structure Assessment grants are awarded for the sole purpose of preparing a report on the physical condition of a historic building or structure in accordance with a mandatory State Historical Fund assessment scope of work.
+Historic Structure Assessments must be prepared by an architect or a structural engineer working under the direct guidance of an architect.
 Other requirements include:

 Architect and/or structural engineer must be the primary consultant on the project.
 They cannot be the grant recipient contact.

 Architect and/or structural engineer must be familiar with the Secretary of the Interior’s Standards for the Treatment of Historic Properties and licensed in the state of Colorado.

 Architect and/or structural engineer must attend an initial consultation with a Historic Preservation Specialist and Contracts Specialist at the commencement of the grant contract.
 At that meeting, whoever will be processing the financial reports and payment requests must also be present.